bry02g/hw1_stateless_widgets/README.md

 **NOTE: Buttons must have onPressed: (){} otherwise they will appear disabled.**

-You will need to add a icon, raised, and a flat buttons.
+You will need to add a icon, raised, and flat buttons.
 I have provided the floating action button which is part of the scaffold.

 [Icon Button Flutter Docs](https://api.flutter.dev/flutter/material/IconButton-class.html)